-Concluding this video excerpt of his presentation, Prof Hughes discusses possible therapeutic targets for the future.
+Concluding this video excerpt from his presentation, Prof Hughes discusses possible therapeutic targets for the future.

 - Many case reports describe lupus with various clotting problems.

-- Attendance numbers at the most recent international congress on antiphospholipid antibodies shows increasing recognition and awareness among doctors.
+- Attendance numbers at the most recent international congress on antiphospholipid antibodies show increasing recognition and awareness among doctors.

 - Beta-2 glycoprotein 1 removes cellular debris and is a very important molecule in the body.